Fall2024CS584/Project1/README.md

 - **Choice of Hyperparameters**: Given more time, We added more choices in the hyperparemeters and made it more user controlled, We also esured that all the choices were considered the best fit for the model was also displayed.
 Incorporating features such as polynomial feature generation and plots helped us analyse the respective outputs.

-### Output:
+### Code Visualization:
-Ran with 2 datasets
+- The following screenshots display the results of each test case implemented in this project:

 ## 1. Small_test.csv:
+- Tests the model on a small dataset, and verifies if the predictions are reasonable.
-i.
+- i.
+Training Loss:
     ![Small Test Image](small_test1.jpeg)
-ii.
+- ii.
+Predicted vs Actual:
     ![Small Test Image](small_test2.jpeg)
-iii.
+- iii.
+Residual plots:
     ![Small Test Image](small_test3.jpeg)
-iv.
+- iv.
+Final Results:
     ![Small Test Image](small_test_output.jpeg)

 ## 2. data_long.csv:
+- Tests the model on a large dataset, and verifies if the predictions are reasonable.
-i.
+- i.
+Training Loss:
-    ![Long Data Test Image](large_data1.jpeg) ii.
+    ![Long Data Test Image](large_data1.jpeg)
+- ii.
+Predicted vs Actual:
     ![Long Data Image](large_data2.jpeg)
-iii.
+- iii.
+Residual plots:
     ![Long Data Image](large_data3.jpeg)
-iv.
+- iv.
+Final Results:
     ![Small Test Image](large_data_output.jpeg)